FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Experiments

 \subsection{Competing Methods Implementation Details}

 We compare FewSOME against typical baseline methods.
 We primarily compare FewSOME against DeepSVDD and DROCC as they are proven SOTA also belonging to the \lq{}Deep One-Class\rq{} class of AD techniques.
-As the original papers don't report on all benchmark datasets, we implement both models for F-MNIST and MVTec and we additionally implement DROCC for MNIST.
-We tuned DROCC's hyper-parameters using grid-search on a validation set of 20\% of the provided training data.
-For DROCC, we report the results based on the best performing epoch on the test set.
-For FewSOME, we evaluate the model on the test set once the early stopping criteria is met and report this result.
+As the original papers do not report on all benchmark datasets, we implement both models for F-MNIST and MVTec and we additionally implement DROCC for MNIST.
+We tuned DROCC's hyper-parameters using grid-search on a validation set of 20\% of the provided training data for MNIST, CIFAR-10 and F-MNIST.
+For MVTec, the average best result (averaged over ten seeds) on the test set was reported.
 For MVTec, DROCC's model backbone was scaled up from a LeNet architecture to a ResNet-18.
 As DeepSVDD requires pretraining of an autoeconder, it was too computationally expensive to increase the size of its architecture to a ResNet-18 for training on MVTec.
-Therefore, the images were further downsized to 64x64 and we increased the number of model parameters by two million by adding convolutional layers and kernels.
+Therefore, the images were further downsized to $64\times64$ and we increased the number of model parameters by two million by adding convolutional layers and kernels.
 Although newer techniques such as PANDA and IGD also belong to the \lq{}Deep One-Class\rq{} category, it would not be a fair comparison to compare them to FewSOME given FewSOME's simple training pipeline and smaller architecture.
-The recent technique, PANDA \cite{panda} employs ResNet-152 and WideResNet-50 architectures.
-IGD \cite{igd} additionally has a discriminator-generator network of over 32 millions parameters and a complex training pipeline that involves adversarially generating training samples.
+The recent technique, PANDA employs ResNet-152 and WideResNet-50 architectures.
+IGD additionally has a complex training pipeline that involves reconstructing the images and adversarially generating training samples.